CAMP and the NCCAVS CMP Users Group are excited to co-host the 27th International Symposium on Chemical-Mechanical Planarization (CMP)!

 Engineering Manager (Planar and DE Productivity) & Program Lead, Intel Corp.

 With over two decades of experience in microelectronics research and development, integration, and yield enhancement, Dr. Basim is a recognized expert in her field.
 She has held significant roles at Intel Corporation and Texas Instruments and multiple academic appointments.
-In her current role at Intel Corporation, Dr. Basim works on 3-D NAND development with the Non-Volatile Memory Scaling and Architecture Group.
-She is currently part of the Logic Technology Development Productivity and Selection Team, focusing on new technology introduction.
+At Intel Corporation, Dr. Basim worked on 3-D NAND development with the Non-Volatile Memory Scaling and Architecture Group.
+She is currently part of the Logic Technology Development Productivity and Selection Team, focusing on first-of-a-kind equipment, materials cost, and new technology introduction.

 Dr. Paul Bernatis